Pakistan: Cousin marriages create high risk of genetic disorders | DW | 07.02.2022

 In March 2020, the government in Punjab formed a task force aimed at preventing genetic diseases.
 The children's hospital in Lahore is now offering free genetic screening services in cooperation with Germany's CENTOGENE diagnostics company and other international organizations.

-"We have screened 30,000 families in Pakistan with suspected genetic disorders," an official from Punajb's health department told DW on condition of anonymity.
+"We have screened 30,000 families in Pakistan with suspected genetic disorders," an official from Punjab's health department told DW on condition of anonymity.

-Health expert Daulah, however, said that more needs to be done to change people's mindset on the danger of having children with close family members.
+Health expert Daulah, however, said that more needs to be done to change people's mindsets on the danger of having children with close family members.

 "In religious matters, people have blind faith and they do not want to listen to any logic," he said.